wolframkriesing/pico-tester/README.md

 # Pico Tester

 Pico Tester is a small and fast spec runner for Javascript.
-Mocha and Jest all bring too much burden along, either from history or features.
+Mocha, Jest, etc. bring too much burden along, either from history or features.
 This library is a reset.
 Using the least needed for a test runner.
+Also in terms of dependencies pico-tester tries to use the least needed.

 See the [ADRs][adrs] and [tenets](#tenets) below for understanding what drives and steers this project.